psDevUK/jekflix-template/_posts/2020-10-13-Skeleton-Loading-Component.md

 date: 2020-10-13 20:40:20
 layout: post
 title: Skeleton Loading Component
-subtitle: Halloween is near so here is my skeleton all ready time for halloween
+subtitle: Halloween is near so here is my skeleton all ready in-time for halloween
 description: This blog covers the latest component I have built for Universal Dashboard.
 The blog will cover this new component and how to it in your dashboard
 image: https://i.ytimg.com/vi/Fabqf3c1V70/maxresdefault.jpg
 optimized_image: https://i.ytimg.com/vi/Fabqf3c1V70/maxresdefault.jpg